 Each time we travel to Ojai, we like to plan a hike for a couple hours to partake in the nature and landscape of the area.
 This time we chose to do an easy hike at Ojai Meadows Preserve.
 It offers beautiful trails along with guided tours.
 We left pretty early to arrive by 8:30/9:00am, which was perfect time to hike.
 Find out more about Ojai Meadows Preserve HERE.

 I have learned that I have to schedule ‘shopping time’ for my wife.
-Let’s face it, I’ve learned a long time ago, If she gets to shop the day progresses so much smoother…so now it has become a constant.
+Let’s face it, I figured that out a long time ago, If she gets to shop the day progresses so much smoother…so now it has become a constant.
 Hey I’m no fool.
 We were back to Ojai Avenue by 11:00 am, ready to shop and eat.

 I was pretty hungry after the hike, so we stopped to eat at Food Harmonics.
 I had a bison burger, which was darn tasty and lean.
 It came with a side of mashed sweet potatoes.
 My wife is much healthier than me and chose smashed avocado on homemade sour dough gluten free toast.
 I took a bite of that and was impressed at how good it was.
 I quenched my thirst with a Grasslands Beer, while Cindy went for a mushroom coffee (with chaga, and Cordyceps).
 It was too weird for me, but she loved it.
 We ended our meal with a delicious sweet potato brownie.
 I was pretty sure I would hate this, but my wife insisted I try it.
 I guess she shouldn’t have because I nearly ate the whole thing….it was that good.
 We even bought two more to take home.
 No kidding…it was so chocolaty.
 I would eat one everyday, if I could find this in LA.
 Next time you are visiting Ojai, plan to stop in.
 Food Harmonics, https://www.foodharmonicsojai.com/